 Locations:

-Temporal arteritis, or giant cell arteritis, is a kind of vasculitis, which is inflammation of your blood vessels.
-With this type of vasculitis, inflammation causes your temporal arteries to swell and narrow, which restricts blood flow.
-The most common symptom of temporal arteritis is a throbbing headache.
-Corticosteroids can help.
+Giant cell arteritis is a kind of vasculitis, which is inflammation of your blood vessels.
+It’s also known as temporal arteritis.
+With this type of vasculitis, inflammation causes your large arteries to swell and narrow, which restricts blood flow.
+The most common symptom of giant cell arteritis is a throbbing headache.
+Glucocorticoids can help.

 Overview